Community Owned Renewable Energy Queensland

-Based in West End, Brisbane, Energetic Communities Association Inc. is a key driver of Community Owned Renewable Energy (CORE) development in Queensland, aiming to put community solar on the roofs of community buildings, businesses and not for profits, and undertake supportive policy development and support at the local, state and federal level to ensure fairer, affordable and sustainable energy for all.
+Energetic Communities Association Inc. is a key driver of Community Owned Renewable Energy (CORE) development in Queensland, assisting communities to put Community Owned Renewable Energy on the roofs of community buildings, businesses and not for profits, and undertake supportive policy development and support at the local, state and federal level to ensure fairer, affordable and sustainable energy for all.

 How It Works